Man wanted in deadly Waffle House shooting in Tennessee had delusions about Taylor Swift, arrested at White House

 Travis Reinking, 29, of Morton, Illinois, allegedly was wearing only a green jacket when he opened fire at about 3:30 a.m.
 Sunday on a Waffle House at 3571 Murfreesboro Pike in Antioch outside Nashville.

-Reinking is listed as part of the Tennessee Bureau of Investigation's Ten Most Wanted List.
+Reinking is listed as part of the Tennessee Bureau of Investigation's Ten Most Wanted List, and officers from at least four agencies, including the FBI, are participating in the search.
 A reward of $2,500 has been offered for information leading to his arrest.

 Investigation on going at the Waffle House.
 Scene being processed by MNPD experts.
 This is the rifle used by the gunman. pic.twitter.com/lihhRImHQN— Metro Nashville PD (@MNPDNashville) April 22, 2018